Obedience :Agility : Rally O : Trick Dog: Lure coursing

 Out first competition in February 2020 was nerve racking doing our first triple header starter events, complete 6 tricks from a list of 14, each trick having foundation work for the higher levels, times to complete and set distances and focus were part of the test.
 Most at that event were all like myself first time in this new discipline.
 The final test on the day we finally got ourselves together and Miss Mei Li was awarded her first challenge for Trick Dog Starter award.

 Due to the rest of 2020 being put on hold with COVID our return to competition had to wait until February 2021, with a further Challenge certificate being gained.
 The long dry spell gave us lots of practice time to consolidate her tricks.
 Then on the 20th March 2021 we entered the double trick trial at the Logan Obedience club after a week of torrential rain, the day was fine although extremely hot and humid.
 Finally we gained her third certificate for her title.

 Champion Bienaime Lil Divine Diva is the first miniature poodle in show coat and with her title to have gained her Trick Dog Starter title (Tk.S) will now be shown on all her paperwork going forward.
-We have moved up to the next level of Novice and this is 8 tricks out of 20 and five challenge certificates to pass, with the degree of difficulty increasing.
-Mei Li is coming into her tenth year and is revelling in the training and the tricks.
+We have now completed Novice level and moed to intermediate level 8 tricks to learn with gaining 6 certificate pass to gain this level.The degree of difficulty increasing.
+Mei Li is coming into her twelth year and is revelling in the training and the tricks.
 Below are two photo’s showing her doing her step up and hold for 5 secs and her bow and hold for 2 secs.

 Full details of this fun sport are on the ANKC website, competitions are held regularly in several states and a workbook and USB detailing criteria is available from the QLD Dances with Dogs club, there is a Facebook page as well.